dodyg/practical-aspnetcore/projects/blazor-ss/Localization/README.md

 # Localization

-This is a sample on how to use localization on Blazor Server.
+This is a sample on how to use localization and perform language switching on Blazor Server by using a global resource.